 How To Make Dream Catchers: Beautiful Native Indian Crafts

-Our step by step instructions for how to make dream catchers will show you that Native Indian crafts can be both simple and beautiful.
+Our simple step-by-step instructions for how to make dream catchers will show you that Native Indian crafts can be both easy and beautiful.

 This is one of those homeschool crafts for any age up to and including adults; younger kids will need more help.

 I think dream catchers have something magical about them and it's even nicer when you can make one which is personal to you.

 These instructions on how to make a dream catcher will walk you through and prove how easy it is to make something irresistible!